Samiha Ayverdi: Prizes

-In 1978, the Turkish National Culture Foundation Gift; Honorary Service to the Turkish National Culture, given by the National Culture Foundation in 1984; In 1985, he received the Boğaziçi Achievement Award from Boğaziçi Publishing for herwork named Few Steps on Earth.
-On April 26, 1986, a plaque was presented to him by the Turkish Literature Foundation for her"Services to National Art".
-He was given the Language Award of the Year by the Writers Union of Turkey for herwork titled "Hey Gidi Günler Hey" published in 1988.
-In 1990, the Prime Ministry family research institution presented him with a plaque of appreciation.
-In 1992, he received the Outstanding Service Award given by the Professional Association of Owners of Scientific and Literary Works of Turkey (İLESAM).
-The name of Vatan Anatolian High School, located on Vatan Caddesi in Istanbul, Fatih was changed in 2005 as Samiha Ayverdi Anatolian High School.
+In 1978, the Turkish National Culture Foundation Gift; Honorary Service to the Turkish National Culture, given by the National Culture Foundation in 1984; In 1985, dhe received the Boğaziçi Achievement Award from Boğaziçi Publishing for her work named Few Steps on Earth.
+On April 26, 1986, a plaque was presented to her by the Turkish Literature Foundation for her "Services to National Art."
+She was given the Language Award of the Year by the Writers Union of Turkey for her work titled "Hey Gidi Günler Hey" published in 1988.
+In 1990, the Prime Ministry family research institution presented her with a plaque of appreciation.
+In 1992, she received the Outstanding Service Award given by the Professional Association of Owners of Scientific and Literary Works of Turkey (İLESAM).
+The name of Vatan Anatolian High School, located on Vatan Caddesi in Istanbul, Fatih was changed in 2005 to Samiha Ayverdi Anatolian High School.